esnmrdi/algorithmictrader/README.md

-# trader-bot
+# algorithmic-trader-bot
-Automated trader bot for crypto/stock markets to buy/sell based on predictions made by time-series machine learning models
+Algorithmic trader bot for crypto/stock markets to buy/sell based on predictions made by time-series machine learning models